Resolv USR (USR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Resolv USR Historical Price

-According to the latest data gathered on Resolv USR live price page, the current price of Resolv USR is 0.999992USD.
-The circulating supply of Resolv USR(USR) is 271.54M USR , giving it a market capitalization of $271.54M.
+According to the latest data gathered on Resolv USR live price page, the current price of Resolv USR is 1.0USD.
+The circulating supply of Resolv USR(USR) is 282.24M USR , giving it a market capitalization of $282.30M.

 The Resolv USR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.